Navy | The Royal Navy |

 14 Jul 1941

-HMS Union (Lt.
+Around 0100B/14, HMS Union (Lt.
 R.M.
 Galloway, RN) departed Malta for her 5th war patrol (4th in the Mediterranean).
-She was ordered to patrol off Pantelleria Island.
-(7)
+She was ordered to proceed to position 36°40'N, 12°00'E (south of Pantelleria) and be there by noon on the 15th.
+From there she would be directed to intercept a northbound convoy.
+(12)

 20 Jul 1941

 HMS Union (Lt.
 R.M.
-Galloway, RN) was most likely sunk by the Italian torpedo boat Circe during an attack on the damaged German merchant vessel Menes (5609 GRT, built 1926).
+Galloway, RN) was possibly sunk by the Italian torpedo boat Circe during an attack on the damaged German transport Menes (5609 GRT, built 1926).

-Menes was in tow of the Italian tug Ciclope and and the German tug Max Berendt and had departed Tripoli on the 17th.
+Menes was in tow of the Italian tug Calliope and the German tug Max Berendt and had departed Tripoli on the 17th bound for Trapani.
+They were escorted by the Circe.

 Sources